jthop/ican/README.md

 ## Confige  :toolbox:

 Config is done via the .ican file in your project's root diarectory.
-Alternate file names can be configured via a master config in your home directory.

 Sample .ican file